mozilla-releng/simple-github/README.md

 A simple Python Github client that handles auth and provides easy access to the REST and GraphQL APIs.

-Currently only supports asynchronous environments, but synchronous support will be added soon.

 ## Why use simple-github?

 You might consider simple-github if..